 Are you looking for a low-cost robo-advisor that can offer you a variety of online portfolios based on your specific needs?
-I might have something in store for you.
+Justwealth might be the right fit for you.

 I have used several robo-advisors over the years, and I think Justwealth could be an ideal product for many investors.

 I’ve written this Justwealth review to highlight the essential qualities of this robo-advisor that offers quite a few unique features.
-I decided to write this comprehensive review of Justwealth to help you decide whether this is the right robo-advisor for you.
+I hope this helps you decide whether this is the right Canadian robo-advisor for you.

 - Simple fee structure